United States v. More: Indictments

 More was indicted a second time at the December term for conduct on December 10, 1802.
 More demured, and the case was continued until the July 1803 term.
 Only the latter indictment was mentioned in the United States Reports.

 More's demurrer was opposed by U.S. Attorney Mason, a Jefferson appointee.
 Mason argued that the D.C. justices of the peace were Article I judges established pursuant to Congress's enumerated power over the District of Columbia in Article One of the United States Constitution.
 Article One provides that Congress shall have power "[t]o exercise exclusive Legislation in all Cases whatsoever, over such District (not exceeding ten Miles square) as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States."
-Mason advanced a broad view that Congress's power over the District of Columbia was not limited any other constitutional provision.
+Mason advanced a broad view that Congress's power over the District of Columbia was not limited by any other constitutional provision.
 In support of his argument that the justices of the peace were not Article III judges, Mason argued that their jurisdiction was broader than that permitted by Article III.

 According to O'Fallon, there were additional indicia—not cited by either party—that the justices of the peace were not Article III judges.
 For example, the Organic Act authorized the President to appoint as many justices of the peace as he "shall from time to time think expedient."
 This was a broad delegation to the President of Congress's power "[t]o constitute Tribunals inferior to the supreme Court."